Create Excel and PDF documents from Plumsail Forms in Power Automate

 You’ll need to select the form in the dropdown list.

-Plumsail Forms trigger
+Plumsail Forms Form is submitted trigger in Power Automate

 Current time

 It’s a simple action to get the current date.
-We’ll use its output in the next step.
+We’ll use its output in the next step to fill the {{date}} token of the template.

 Start document generation process